 - Strong “right to know” laws and privacy protections were included, resulting from Montana’s unusual mix of libertarianism and populism.

-The people of Montana ratified the new constitution in June 1972 by a margin of 2,532 votes from 230,000 cast (with most support coming from larger towns and cities).
+The people of Montana ratified the new constitution in June 1972 by a margin of 2,532 votes from 230,000 cast.
 Notably, Montana voted for the Republican presidential nominee that year and each of the following four elections.

 Despite strong protections against corporate intrusion in state elections, Montanans still were forced to defend against corporate assaults at the ballot box.
 In 2004, Canyon Resources Inc. instigated a ballot initiative a state ban on the practice of extracting gold via spraying cyanide over ore piles.
 Thanks to the 1978 U.S. Supreme Court ruling in First National Bank of Boston v.
 Bellotti, the corporation was free to spend more than $2 million promoting its own agenda.
-Apparently every one of 22 donors to the pro-cyanide campaign was a corporation.
+All 22 donors to the pro-cyanide campaign appeared to be corporations.